aalemayhu/xdp-playground/README.md

   to use a name to ease some kind of logical grouping, that is fine.
 - When you are happy with the task description, the next thing is to write a program which uses [`bpf_prog_test_run_xdp`][1] to verify the users input.
-  This program must be placed in a separate directory under `public/tasks/7/`.
-  The name has to match the HTML file so it gets loaded properly.
-You also have to include a directory in the Makefile, you could for example use `public/tasks/TEMPLATE.Makefile`.
+  This program named `test_run.c` must be placed in a separate directory under `public/tasks/7/`.
+The directory name has to match the HTML file so it gets loaded properly.
+You also have to include a Makefile, you could for example use `public/tasks/TEMPLATE.Makefile`.
 - Add your task to the `Challenges` array in the [Angular app][aa].

 If your files contain `<` or `>` you might have to replace them with `&lt` and